Please note: (8/2/2020)

 as a player in our sport.

-D-J, born in Korea, was probably the first
+D-J, born in Korea, was among the first

-to the U.S. and find a multitude of success
+immigrate to the U.S. and find a multitude

 Top-notch player & coach, Samson Dubina has